|

 So make sure that you have appropriate harbor and pilotage plans.

-And check if entering the harbor
+And check, if entering that harbor

 has any tidal or